isabella232/OneScriptLang/docs/OneScript.md

 For more information on Sets [check here](Sets.md).

 ### enum Constants
-Enum constants (not to be confused with enumerators) are a way to using an identifier to reference a constant value rather that placing the constant value everywhere in the code.
+Enum constants are a way to using an identifier to reference a constant value rather that placing the constant value everywhere in the code.
 For example:

 ```
 enum Fluid {